Mass surveillance

-In 2013, the practice of mass surveillance by world governments was called into question after Edward Snowden's 2013 global surveillance disclosure on the practices utilized by the NSA of the United States.
-Reporting based on documents Snowden leaked to various media outlets triggered a debate about civil liberties and the right to privacy in the Digital Age.
-Mass surveillance is considered a global issue.
-The Aerospace Corporation of the United States describes a near-future event, the GEOINT Singularity, in which everything on Earth will be monitored at all times, analyzed by artificial intelligence systems, and then redistributed and made available to the general public globally in real time.
+Mass surveillance is considered a global issue, and a 2020 Brookings Institution report warned "the challenges posed by the need for mass surveillance suggest that the resilience of democratic regimes cannot be taken for granted."

 By country

 Privacy International's 2007 survey, covering 47 countries, indicated that there had been an increase in surveillance and a decline in the performance of privacy safeguards, compared to the previous year.
 Balancing these factors, eight countries were rated as being 'endemic surveillance societies'.
 Of these eight, China, Malaysia and Russia scored lowest, followed jointly by Singapore and the United Kingdom, then jointly by Taiwan, Thailand and the United States.
 The best ranking was given to Greece, which was judged to have 'adequate safeguards against abuse'.

 Many countries throughout the world have already been adding thousands of surveillance cameras to their urban, suburban and even rural areas.
 For example, in September 2007 the American Civil Liberties Union (ACLU) stated that we are "in danger of tipping into a genuine surveillance society completely alien to American values" with "the potential for a dark future where our every move, our every transaction, our every communication is recorded, compiled, and stored away, ready to be examined and used against us by the authorities whenever they want".

 On 12 March 2013, Reporters Without Borders published a Special report on Internet Surveillance.
 The report included a list of "State Enemies of the Internet", countries whose governments are involved in active, intrusive surveillance of news providers, resulting in grave violations of freedom of information and human rights.
 Five countries were placed on the initial list: Bahrain, China, Iran, Syria (until December 2024), and Vietnam.